 'Other returns' represents revaluations of currency balances held on the balance sheet as well as dividend income.
-Dividend income received from Quilter Cheviot Europe Limited £nil (2021: £692k).

-6. DETAILS OF EXPENSES
+6 DETAILS OF EXPENSES

 This note provides further details in respect of the item appearing in the expenses section of the income statement.